yigbt/deepFPlearn/example/README.md

 Here you find example code for running `deepFPlearn` in all three modes.

 The input for each of these scripts can be found in the `data` folder.
-The pre-computed output can be found in the `results_[train,predict,convert]` folder.
+The pre-computed output of the `train` mode can be found in the assets of the release, for the `predict` mode it is stored in the respective `example/results_predict` folder.
 Trained models that are used in the prediction mode are stored in the `models` folder.

 ## Train